coopermaruyama/react-web3/README.md

  * Reacts to the user unlocking their wallet or switching accounts.
  * Provides a context to your entire app with useful data.
+ * Acceps a callback that is called when user switches to a different account

 ## Installation